 And even it’s not snowy, don’t let the cold change your mind!
-There are plenty of hikes within NYC itself (or an easy public transportation ride away) that will help you escape cabin fever in your apartment and enjoy nature.
+There are plenty of perfect spots for winter hikes within NYC itself (or an easy public transportation ride away) that will help you escape cabin fever in your apartment and enjoy nature.

 Since most of these are in the city, some are more of an “urban hike” (more walking vs. climbing or steep inclines), but great for enjoying the outdoors and getting some exercise nonetheless!